JheaneyPerico/Box-Shot/README.md

 # BOX SHOT
-**Box Shot** is a simple 2d 3rd person game that requires the player to survive and eliminate all zombies to win.
+**Box Shot** is a simple 2d 3rd person terminal game created using C language that requires the player to survive and eliminate all zombies to win.
 Each level will get more difficult.
 Have fun!

 ## GAME PLAN:
 1.  *Shoot and kill* all zombies, while evading them (avoid collision) to win and progress through levels.